utnet-org/utility/runtime/runtime-params-estimator/emu-cost/README.md

 However, in case you still want to build it - use the following steps.

 Important: we build QEMU and the TCG plugin inside the container, so execute following commands inside Docker.
-Set environment variable HOST_DIR (on the host) to location where both QEMU and framework source code is checked out, it will be mounted as `/host` inside the Docker container.
+Set environment variable HOST_DIR (on the host) to location where both QEMU and utility source code is checked out, it will be mounted as `/host` inside the Docker container.
 Start container with: